 - Levels of knowledge, skills and safe practices must be maintained through CPD and local audit processes.
-It is the responsibility of the SLT with expertise in critical care to share knowledge and skills with other SLTs and healthcare colleagues within the service (HCPC Standards of Conduct).
+It is the responsibility of the SLT with expertise in critical care to share knowledge and skills with other SLTs and healthcare colleagues within the service (HCPC Standards of conduct, performance and ethics).

 - Examples of good practice and quality improvement must be promoted throughout local/regional uni-disciplinary and multi-professional networks for example, RCSLT networks, Clinical Excellence Networks, Journal Clubs, Allied Health Professional (AHP) networks, critical care network meetings.